DarkThrone/css-training/content/architecture-beginner/global-scopes.md

 ### prefixes

-You can prefix a name convention to a class, in order to differentiate one another.
-This is not recommended to wrap classes that belong to a page or component, since it will require that every one of the classes has the prefix.
-Prefixes are useful in other scenarios, where you need, for example, to add a class that's intended to work as a js hook, so you can do something like `js-login-page`.
+You can prefix a name convention to a class in order to differentiate it from other classes.
+This is not recommended to wrap classes that belong to a page or component since it will require that every one of the classes has the prefix.
+Prefixes are useful in other scenarios where you might need, for example, to add a class that's intended to work as a js hook so you can use `js-login-page`.

 ```html
 <div>